Checklist: from holiday daydream to owning your own business

 Further preparation

 Can you tick the items off your checklist and realise your dream by starting your own business?
 Next, do your due diligence and read more about starting your business and becoming a professional importer.
-You can also sign up for the email series Successfully starting your own businessand Successfully starting an import business (in Dutch).
 Are you still not sure you can realise your holiday daydream?
-Talk to one of our advisers.
-Contact the KVK Advice Team on 088 585 22 22.Â
+Contact the KVK Advice Team and talk to one of our advisers. Â